 Also, the solos are few and far between.
 One of the better ones – albeit short – found itself into The Army Inside.
 Luckily they have Scabbia with her crystal clear vocals, which kind of save the day.
 Without her, there would be trouble for Lacuna Coil – for sure.

 I like Trip the Darkness as well as Against You.
 Those are of the crunchy kind, clubbing away like a monster in the dark coming after you.
 Kill the Light has still enough grump in it to qualify.
 Intoxicated has its merits too, even if it sounds like an .. intoxicated and super-charged Dolores O’Riordan at times.

 And Holy Fucking Cow!
 How is it possible to dissect R.E.M.’s perfect track Losing My Religion in such an atrocious way?
 Mostly, those remakes of preexisting songs just plainly suck.
 Not sure where they have gotten THAT idea from.
 Good grief!

 In the end, Lacuna Coil, fronted by Cristina Scabbia and Andrea Ferro, surely created something fast and of the metal kind.
 Yet, Dark Adrenaline sometimes has this tendency to gripe.
-This foray into the electro-pop genre sometimes is just too strong.
-With best wishes from Amaranthe and their ilk.
+This foray into the electro-pop genre sometimes is just too strong, with best wishes from Amaranthe and their ilk.

-Their success however speaks for itself, and their sales and overall popularity are still pretty high.
-No doubt, if you produce club ready-made pieces that the Master DJ just can throw on the disc.
+This creates an amalgam of tracks that will sound okay in the car.
+But are not good enough for a thrilling listening session that should rock you around the music hall.
+Yet again, the record’s success speaks for itself, and its sales and overall popularity are still pretty high.
+And no contest here, of course, if you produce club-ready pieces that the Master DJ just can throw on the turntable.